ethereum/web3.py/docs/v7_migration.rst

 ABI Middleware
 ``````````````

-``abi_middleware`` is no longer necessary and was removed.
+``abi_middleware`` is no longer necessary and has been removed.
 All of the functionality
-of the ``abi_middleware`` was already handled by the abi formatters but a bug in the
+of the ``abi_middleware`` was already handled by web3.py's ABI formatters.
+For additional
-ENS name-to-address middleware would override the formatters.
-Fixing this bug has
+context: a bug in the ENS name-to-address middleware would override the formatters.
+Fixing
-removed the need for the ``abi_middleware``.
+this bug has removed the need for the ``abi_middleware``.

 Caching Middleware
 ``````````````````